-Thoughts are not ethereal things have happen in a place projected on the inside of your mind - they are very real.
-They are the product of minute variations and fluctuations in neurotransmitters between neurons, creating electrical impulses that zap around the staggeringly large electro-city that is your brain.
+Thoughts are not ethereal things have happen in a place projected on the inside of your mind they are very real.
+They are the product of and fluctuations minute variations neurotransmitters between neurons, creating electrical impulses that zap around the staggeringly large city that is your brain.
 They are real and physical, and are associated with areas of your brain that mediate and influence many autonomic functions of your body.
 This could be direct, in terms of increasing your heart rate via nerves, or indirect such as releasing hormones which lead to other hormones which leads to a consequence anywhere else in the body.